samuelfooks/converting_to_zarr/geodatabase_to_zarr/geodatabase_to_zarr_README.md

 # Geodatabase to Zarr Conversion Tutorial

 This Python script is part of a tutorial series on converting vector data to Zarr format.
-The script is designed to download a zip file containing a Geodatabase, extract the Geodatabase, and convert a specified layer, and its columns(variables) it into a Zarr dataset.
+The script is designed to download a zip file containing a Geodatabase, extract the Geodatabase, and convert a specified layer, and its columns(variables) into a Zarr dataset.

 ## Dependencies
  pip install -r requirements.txt